Sage-Bionetworks/BridgeDocs/_articles/v2/adherence.md

 The last 4 items on that list can be found as annotations in exported Synapse files, or object metadata in exported S3 files, under the names healthCode, instanceGuid, eventTimestamp, and startedOn respectively.

-Bridge provides a special API to write only these post-processing attributes to the adherence record and nothers.
+Bridge provides a special API to write only these post-processing attributes to the adherence record and not others.
 This way, your post-processing pipeline doesn't have to worry about any attributes outside of post-processing.

 To call this API, send an HTTP POST to `/v5/studies/{studyId}/participants/healthcode:{healthCode}/adherence/{instanceGuid}/{eventTimestamp}/postprocessing` (or use your platform's SDK).
 Example request body: